Doing AS levels? Not doing AS levels? It's all a bit confusing. Here's a simple guide to AS results.

-No, it 's being staged gradually.
-Most of the larger courses have now changed and students sat the first fully linear A-level exams in these subjects in summer 2017.
+Almost.
+All the larger courses have now changed and students sat the first fully linear A-level exams in these subjects in either summer 2017, 2018 or 2019.

-AS results are released on the same day as A-level results: 16 August 2018.
-You might be able to view your results online if your school or college is set up to provide this service - but most people will travel into school or college to collect their AS results in person.
+AS results are released on the same day as A-level results: Thursday 15 August 2019.
+You might be able to view your results online if your school or college is set up to provide this service - but most people will travel into school or college to collect their results in person.